BY-LAWS OF THE

 3.10 Powers and Specific Duties:

-3.10a The Board shall present an accounting of monies rejected, accepted, held, accumulated, or spent by the Corporation upon demand by majority of members at an annual meeting or special meeting.
+3.10a The Board and Executive Officers shall present an accounting of monies rejected, accepted, held, accumulated, or spent by the Corporation upon demand by majority of members at an annual meeting or special meeting.

-3.10b The Board may demand from any individual or committee an accounting of monies received for the organization from any source or disbursed to any recipient at any time.
+3.10b The Board and Executive Officers may demand from any individual or committee an accounting of monies received for the association from any source or disbursed to any recipient at any time.

 3.10c.
-The Board may refer issues to an independent legal counsel who shall render opinions and recommendations on the Corporation’s transactions or as appropriate under these By-laws.
-The Board may refer to an independent financial auditor who shall examine the Corporation’s financial transactions on occasions required by the Board or as required in these By-laws and render reports accordingly.
+The Board and Executive Officers may refer issues to an independent legal counsel who shall render opinions and recommendations on the Corporation’s transactions or as appropriate under these By-laws.
+The Board and/or Executive Officers may refer to an independent financial auditor who shall examine the Corporation’s financial transactions on occasions required by the Board and/or Executive Board or as required in these By-laws and render reports accordingly.

 OFFICERS, AGENTS AND EMPLOYEES